-Minnesota Election 2018: Who’s running
+Minnesota Election 2018: Who’s running | MinnPost

 - Angie Craig

 Angie Craig is a former executive at St. Jude Medical, a medical technology company near St. Paul.
-She lost to Jason Lewis in 2016 in a nationally watched contest.
+She lost to Jason Lewis in 2016 in a nationally watched contest, and earned the DFL's endorsement for the right to take on Lewis again.

 From: Eagan